Bergen to Sognefjord: Cycle Norway's Greatest Landscapes

 Day 2: Bergen - Vik (3.5 hours by boat)

 Spend your time after breakfast exploring more of Bergen!
 If you choose, explore by bike, with the maps and a suggested route (about 9 miles or 14 km).
 Visit the colorful wooden houses in the historic harbor district of Bryggen or any of the other attractions in the area.
+A bike rental must be booked in advance for this day, please see "dates and price" tab for pricing.

 In the afternoon, you will grab your luggage and head to the port.
 The ferry departs promptly at 4:30 pm so we recommend arriving early.
 Your estimated arrival time in Vik is 8:10 pm.
 This is a mesmerizing journey that immerses travelers in the breathtaking natural beauty of the Norwegian landscape.
-As the ferry glides through the narrow waterways, towering cliffs rise on either side create dramatic and awe-inspiring scenery.
-Enjoy the deep blue glacial waters surrounded by lush, snow capped mountains and cascading waterfalls.
+As the ferry glides through the narrow waterways, towering cliffs rise on either side creating dramatic and awe-inspiring scenery.
+Enjoy the deep blue glacial waters surrounded by lush, snow-capped mountains and cascading waterfalls.

 Overnight in Vik.